KChen-lab/PM_heterogeneity_paper/README.md

-# Spatial resolution of tumor state plasticity in Pleural Mesothelioma
-This is the code repository for our paper.
-Raw data is in XXX.
-Source data of images is in supplementary data in the publication.

-The Xenium, Visium, scRNA sequencing, and GeoMx data generated in this study have been deposited in XXX.

-Study was published in XXX.

 # Abstract
 Pleural mesothelioma (PM) is an aggressive malignancy characterized by marked histological and molecular heterogeneity, particularly in biphasic tumors.
 While prior studies suggest that PM subtypes exist along a molecular continuum, the spatial organization of tumor states remain poorly defined.